prichelle/integration.github.io/_posts/2022-08-12-ES-KafkaConnect.md

 - Maven
 - Docker or a container framework to build a container image.
 I am using [the pod manager tool - podman](https://podman.io/)
 - Container image registry.
 I am using the IBM Cloud registry.
 - For the IBM Cloud registry you will need to use the [cloud cli](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli)
+- The container-registry plugin for ibmcloud `ibmcloud plugin install container-registry`

 # KafkaConnect Setup